The Job of a DNA Analyst

-Thanks in large part to high-tech crime dramas like CSI, the use of DNA in solving crime has taken the place of fingerprints as the be-all, end-all tool for crime scene investigators and police detectives.
+Thanks in large part to high-tech crime dramas like CSI, the use of DNA in solving crimes has taken the place of fingerprints as the be-all and end-all tool for crime scene investigators and police detectives.

 These shows may sometimes paint an overly rosy picture of how efficient and effective forensic science actually is, contributing to a phenomenon known as the CSI effect.
-Nevertheless, it's fair to say that the discovery and identification of DNA have changed the way crimes and criminals are investigated, prosecuted and convicted.
+Nevertheless, it's fair to say the discovery and identification of DNA evidence have changed the way crimes and criminals are investigated, prosecuted, and convicted.

 Now almost universally accepted as a "sure thing," as recently as the late 1990s juries were reluctant to convict criminals based on DNA evidence.
 They were unsure of the technology and the concept.
 In a very short time, DNA has usurped fingerprint analysis as the primary means of identifying victims and suspects, as well as placing people at crime scenes.

-DNA has become an indispensable tool not only for identifying suspects but for eliminating them.
-Thanks to advances in the science, DNA analysts can determine with relative accuracy when they have a profile match.
-More importantly for the wrongfully accused, they can say with almost absolute certainty when there's no chance of a profile match.
+DNA has become an indispensable tool for identifying suspects and also eliminating them.
+Thanks to advances in science, DNA analysts can determine with relative accuracy when they have a profile match.
+More importantly, for the wrongfully accused, they can say with almost absolute certainty when there's no chance of a profile match.